stephenlf/rs-aoc-learn/book_text/src/1/My First Workspace.md

 [workspace]
 members = ["*"]
+exclude = ["target", "inputs"]
-exclude = ["target"]  # cargo will build a "target" directory during compilation
+            # cargo will build a "target" directory during compilation
             # causing subsequent compilations to fail if this is not included.
+            # We will store challenge inputs in the "inputs" folder.
 ```

 The `members` lines tells cargo that all packages initialized within our workspace directory belong to our workspace.